SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-lists-and-libraries.md

 ```

 > [!NOTE]
-> - The settings at the library level **override** the settings at the web, site, or tenant level.
-This also implies that you could pilot the "modern" list and library experience to a sub site of sites by having the "modern" experience turned off at tenant level but enabled at list level on the pilot sites.
+> - The settings at the library level *override* the settings at the web, site, or tenant level.
+This also implies that you could pilot the "modern" list and library experience to a subsite of sites by having the "modern" experience turned off at the tenant level but enabled at the list level on the pilot sites.
-> - When you've manually chosen (so not because of list, site, web or tenant "classic" enforcement) you'll see a link "Exit classic experience" appearing under the left navigation (as of July 2017).
-Clicking this will bring you back to the "modern" experience.
+> - When you've manually chosen "classic" (that is, not due to list, site, web, or tenant "classic" enforcement), you'll see the link **Exit classic experience** appearing under the left navigation (as of July 2017).
+Selecting this brings you back to the "modern" experience.
-> - If you're not able to get the "modern" experience to show up then inspect the cookies being passed to SharePoint as it could be possible that the opt out of "modern" experiences cookie (splnu with value set to 0) is still present.
-Clearing the browser cookies should get this fixed.
+> - If you're not able to get the "modern" experience to appear, inspect the cookies being passed to SharePoint because it is possible that the opt out of "modern" experiences cookie (splnu with value set to 0) is still present.
+Clearing the browser cookies should fix this.

+<a name="autodetect"> </a>
 ## When does the built-in auto-detect automatically switch rendering back to "classic"?

-<a name="autodetect"> </a>
-SharePoint will use an auto-detect system to automatically switch the rendering of a list to "classic" assuming you've not disabled the "modern" experience for your list using either the site, web, or list scoped overrides explained in the previous chapter.
-This auto-detect system will automatically switch you back to "classic" whenever SharePoint detects your list is using features which are not (yet) supported in "modern".
+SharePoint uses an auto-detect system to automatically switch the rendering of a list to "classic", assuming that you do not disable the "modern" experience for your list by using the site, web, or list scoped overrides explained in the previous section.
+This auto-detect system automatically switches you back to "classic" whenever SharePoint detects that your list is using features that are not (yet) supported in "modern".

-Below are the settings that are evaluated as part of the auto-detect system and which make the list render in "classic" mode:
+Following are the settings that are evaluated as part of the auto-detect system and which make the list render in "classic" mode:

-- If the requested list form page has zero or more than 1 web part on it
+- If the requested list form page has zero or more than one web part on it.

-- **Until July 2017**: If the Web scoped feature "Metadata Navigation and Filtering" is enabled.
-We're rolling out managed metadata navigation support for "modern" lists and libraries as explained here: https://techcommunity.microsoft.com/t5/SharePoint-Blog/SharePoint-filters-pane-updates-filtering-and-metadata/ba-p/74162
+- (**Until July 2017**) If the web scoped feature "Metadata Navigation and Filtering" is enabled.
+We're [rolling out managed metadata navigation support for "modern" lists and libraries](https://techcommunity.microsoft.com/t5/SharePoint-Blog/SharePoint-filters-pane-updates-filtering-and-metadata/ba-p/74162).

-- If the available webpart is an **XSLTListViewWebPart** (default way to render the list) and:
+- If the available web part is an **XSLTListViewWebPart** (default way to render the list) and:
-	- There's a non standard JSLink or XslLink value set for the web part properties
+	- There's a non-standard JSLink or XslLink value set for the web part properties.
-	- The page is shown in a dialog (IsDlg=1)
+	- The page is shown in a dialog (IsDlg=1).
-	- The list is not based on one of the following types: Document library (101), Picture library (109), Web page library (119) or Generic list (100). **As of August 2017** also Announcements (104) and Links (103) do render using the "modern" UI.
+	- The list is not based on one of the following types: Document library (101), Picture library (109), Web page library (119), or Generic list (100). **As of August 2017**, Announcements (104) and Links (103) do render using the "modern" UI.
-	- The JSLink property is set on one of the fields to render
+	- The JSLink property is set on one of the fields to render.
-	- One of the fields to render is of type "BCS external data", "Geolocation", "OutcomeChoice" or one of these publishing field types "Image", "Html", or "SummaryLinks"
+	- One of the fields to render is of type **BCS external data**, **Geolocation**, **OutcomeChoice**, or one of these publishing field types **Image**, **Html**, or **SummaryLinks**.
-	- There are list scoped user custom actions which have their ScriptSrc property set
+	- There are list scoped user custom actions that have their ScriptSrc property set.

-- If the available webpart is a **ListFormWebPart** and:
+- If the available web part is a **ListFormWebPart** and:
-	- The page is shown in a dialog (IsDlg=1)
+	- The page is shown in a dialog (IsDlg=1).
-	- It's a "New" form page for a document library
+	- It's a "New" form page for a document library.
-	- The fields to render are not any of these supported types (Attachments, TaxonomyField, Boolean, Choice, Currency, DateTime, File, Lookup, MultiChoice, MultiLine except when Append with versioning is on, Number, Text, User, or Url)
+	- The fields to render are not any of these supported types: **Attachments**, **TaxonomyField**, **Boolean**, **Choice**, **Currency**, **DateTime**, **File**, **Lookup**, **MultiChoice**, **MultiLine** except when Append with versioning is on, **Number**, **Text**, **User**, or **Url**.

 ### Programmatically detect if your library/list will be shown using "modern" or "classic"

-The previous chapter explained the reasoning behind our auto-detect mechanism, but luckily there's an easy way for you as a developer to understand how a library/list will be rendered.
-Getting this information is as simple as getting the value of the **PageRenderType** file property which you can obtain using CSOM or REST.
-Below samples show how to first load the page rendering the list and then get the **PageRenderType**:
+The previous section explained the reasoning behind our auto-detect mechanism, but luckily there's an easy way for you as a developer to understand how a library/list will be rendered.
+Getting this information is as simple as getting the value of the **PageRenderType** file property, which you can obtain by using CSOM or REST.
+The following samples show how to first load the page that is rendering the list, and then get the **PageRenderType**:

-*CSOM sample:*
+#### CSOM sample

 ```C#
 using (var cc = new ClientContext(siteUrl))
 {